 What are the minimum requirements?

 Domestic kitchens may be suitable for the production of low risk foods.
 Each business will be assessed based on the type of food they are producing and associated risks to determine if their home kitchen is suitable.
 For example, you will need to demonstrate adequate cleaning and sanitising procedures such as a double bowl sink, hand soap and single use towel, a dishwasher and or chemical sanitiser, benches and floors that can be easily cleaned, safe food storage such as adequate refrigeration, effective pest control, adequate waste disposal and impeccable food handler hygiene.
-Go to the NSW Food Authority website for general food safety information.
+Contact the NSW Food Authority for general food safety information.

 If my home kitchen isn’t suitable, where else could I do my manufacturing?